TechnicJelle/CMGT_GraduationReport/report.typ

 professional shows themself capable of being able to communicate with a client about choices and progress in the design process._
 ]

+I always kept Glyn up to date with my progress, and I often asked him for feedback on my prototypes.
+Other than that, there were no other stakeholders involved in this project, to communicate with.

+I haven't made the presentation yet, but I am sure I will make that look very nice and professional, too.
+Graphic design is one of my hobbies, after all.

 === IV.
 Professional competences
 ==== 11.
 Learning ability and reflectivity